charm493/porject_one_team_7/README.md

 ## Overview
 This project analyzes the relationship between stock price vs political control (house, senate, president) in the United States.

+## Summary of Analysis
+1. After collecting and analyzing our data we can confirm that Healthcare Stocks do better under Democratic Presidents and Energy Stocks do better under Republican Presidents.
+2. Unforseen events such as War, Pandemics, Recessions are the true driver of stock prices.
+3. For 2025 onwards the best stocks to buy are Technology and Energy Stocks.

 ## How to get stock data
 1. Get api key from [Alpha Vantage](https://www.alphavantage.co/)
 2. Set your environment variable in terminal